Apicurio/apicurio-qe/README.md

 - Supported options:
 [ firefox | chrome ].
 Default is firefox.

-**apicurito.config.use.operator** if set to true it will install Apicurito via operator installation method otherwise it will install via template installation.
-Default value is true.
+**apicurito.config.install.method** represents Apicurito installation type.
+- Supported options:
+[ operatorhub | operator | template ].
+Default is operatorhub.

 **apicurito.config.pull.secret** secret is needed for the following images which are stored at quay.io.